-In 2013 he was named as the Europe team captain for the 2014 Ryder Cup.
-He will be the first Irishman to captain the Ryder Cup side.
+In 2013 he was named as the Europe team captain for the 2014 Ryder Cup, becoming the first Irishman to captain the side.

 Paul McGinley is available for after dinner and keynote speeches.